-(iii) a Permanent Resident within the meaning of the Immigration Act, 1976;
+(iii) a permanent resident within the meaning of the Immigration Act, 1976;

-(iv) a student who is the legal dependant of a Permanent Resident may be eligible for exemption from the international tuition rates.
+(iv) a student who is the legal dependant of a permanent resident may be eligible for exemption from the international tuition rates.
 Documentation must be provided which verifies that the dependant status, e.g. by marriage or adoption, was instituted a minimum of three years prior to the deadlines and that this status was continuously maintained to the date of application for exemption;

-(v) an applicant for Permanent Resident status, provided the applicant has met all the preliminary requirements for the granting of that status, and provided the applicant obtains an official statement from the Canadian Employment and Immigration Commission which confirms this;
+(v) an applicant for permanent resident status, provided the applicant has met all the preliminary requirements for the granting of that status, and provided the applicant obtains an official statement from Citizenship and Immigration Canada which confirms this;

-(vi) a student who is the legal dependant of an applicant for Permanent Resident status (as outlined in category (v)) may be exempted from the international tuition rates.
+(vi) a student who is the legal dependant of an applicant for permanent resident status (as outlined in category (v)) may be exempted from the international tuition rates.
 Documentation must be provided which verifies that the dependant status, e.g. by marriage or adoption, was established a minimum of three years prior to the deadline dates and was continuously maintained to the date of application for exemption;